wp-plugins/readable-names/readme.txt

 == Screenshots ==

-1. The admin option page is clear.

-2. The comment form gives a decent hint.
+1. The comment form gives a decent hint.

-3. The error messages are user friendly.
+2. The error messages are user friendly.

-4. The count of unreadable attempts is displayed on the dashboard.
+3. The count of unreadable attempts is displayed on the dashboard.

+4. The admin option page is clear.

+5. The plugin has been translated even into Russian.

 == Upgrade ==